+Growing sustainability issues in textiles have led to many researchers and companies finding new natural raw materials.
 An interdisciplinary team of students from Imperial College London and the Royal College of Art have found a way to make fabrics from plants grown in seawater.
 The fabrics are made from a salt-tolerant plant that thrives in seawater.

 After a successful period of trialling, the team is planning to launch three different textile products - woven fabric, a non-woven fabric and a technical stuffing.

 The stuffing is the closest to being market-ready and has already been showcased as part of a jacket and SaltyCo has also showcased their non-woven fabric being used for accessories and faux leathers.